 op- The script is executed from the operator specified in the From Operator parameter below.

-fromop - The operator whose state change will trigger the DAT to execute its script when Execute is set to Specified Operator.
-This operator is also the path that the script will be executed from if the Execute From parameter is set to Specified Operator.
+fromop - The operator whose state change will trigger the DAT to execute its script when Execute from is set to Specified Operator.
+This operator is also the path that the script will be executed from if the Execute from parameter is set to Specified Operator.

 clamp - The DAT is limited to 100 messages by default but with Clamp Output, this can be set to anything including unlimited.

 maxlines - Limits the number of messages, older messages are removed from the list first.